marcospb19/dawctl/README.md

 This is the project that I've had most fun working on.

 ### About alternatives
-There are some huge Razer Synapse reverse engineer C projects (razercfg) that already had support for the `daw`, but I found it so confusing to use that I thought it was better to create my own.
+There are some huge Razer Synapse reverse engineer C projects (like [`razercfg`](https://github.com/mbuesch/razer)) that already had support for the `daw`, but I found it so confusing to use that I thought it was better to create my own.

 ### Why isn't it in crates.io?
 It is currently not possible, because we use a dependency from a specific git tree that is non-published.